aragon/governance-app-template/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+It contains two main components:
+- The App project itself
+- A deployment script for your DAO and plugins

 ## Getting Started

+### Development
-First, run the development server:
+Install the NPM packages and run the development server:

 ```bash
 bun install